elenagarrone/student-directory/README.md

 Student Directory
 =================

-The student directory script allows you to manage the list of students enrolled on the course at Makers Academy.
+The student directory is a simple Ruby app written during the pre-course and it allows you to manage the list of students enrolled on the course at Makers Academy.

 How to use
 ----------